Emeric-Hochart/Microsoft-Web-Dev-For-Beginners-PATH/2-js-basics/3-making-decisions/README.md

 | `===`  | **Strict equality**: Compares two values and returns the `true` Boolean data type if values on the right and left are equal AND are the same data type.       | `5 === 6 // false` |
 | `!==`  | **Inequality**: Compares two values and returns the opposite Boolean value of what a strict equality operator would return                                    | `5 !== 6 // true`  |

 ✅ Check your knowledge by writing some comparisons in your browser's console.
-Does any returned data surprise you?
+Does any returned data surprise you? 🏆 Done

 ## If Statement